-Officer-involved shooting leaves 1 person dead in Ohio
+Officer-involved shooting leaves 16-year-old girl dead in Ohio: Reports

+Victim's aunt said her teenage niece was shot multiple times by police

-An officer-involved shooting in Columbus, Ohio on Tuesday afternoon left one person dead, FOX 28 reports.
+An officer-involved shooting in Columbus, Ohio on Tuesday afternoon left 16-year-old Ma’Khia Bryant dead, family members told 10TV.

-Police were originally called to the scene on the east side of the city around 3:45 p.m. on a report of an attempted stabbing, according to the local news outlet.
+Police were originally called to the scene on the east side of the city around 3:45 p.m. on a report of an attempted stabbing.

+The victim, who Columbus Mayor Andrew Ginther described as a "young woman," was pronounced deceased at a local hospital shortly before 5:30 p.m.

+Hazel Bryant, who identified herself as the victim's aunt, said that her teenage niece picked up a knife to defend herself during a fight with other people in the neighborhood.

 WARNING: THIS VIDEO CONTAINS STRONG LANGUAGE